key2comm/fusionpbx/night_reboot/README.md

 <hr>

-Then you can add this into your crontab.
-You do not need root access on your system to run this.
+Then you can add this to your crontab.
+You do not need root access to your system to run this.

-Example of crontab assuming your user login is ubuntu.
-Please change to wahtever your home directory is for your user. crontab -e #this will open the crontab editor
+An example of crontab is assuming your user login is ubuntu.
+Please change it to whatever your home directory is for your user. crontab -e #this will open the crontab editor
 @midnight python3 /home/ubuntu/reboot_phones.py

-Then press ctrl + o to save then ctrl + x to exit
+Then press ctrl + o to save, then ctrl + x to exit.